slickplan/api-docs/README.md

 All requests start with the `https://slickplan.com/api/v1/` base URL.

-* All requests are done via SSL.
+* All requests are done via **SSL only**.
 * All responses are in JSON.

+### Encoding

+The API expects all data to be UTF-8 encoded.

 ## Authentication

 In order to make authorized calls to Slickplan's API, your application must first obtain an OAuth access token.
-To register your app go to http://slickplan.com.
+To register your app go to https://slickplan.com/api/v1/register.

 Slickplan implements OAuth2 with the authentication code flow.